Kiki Hagen: House of Representatives

 Hagen was placed twenty-first on the candidate list of D66 for the 2021 general election.
 She was elected into the House of Representatives with 24,485 preferential votes – only three D66 candidates received more votes.
 Hagen was installed on 31 March and became D66's spokesperson for aviation, roads, mobility, the environment, and circular economy.
 She simultaneously left De Ronde Venen's municipal executive.
 In the House, Hagen is a member of the Committees for Agriculture, Nature and Food Quality; for Economic Affairs and Climate Policy; for Education, Culture and Science; for Infrastructure and Water Management; and for the Interior (chair), and she is on the Benelux Interparliamentary Consultative Council and the Interparliamentary Committee on the Dutch Language Union.
 Her specialties later changed to mbo, green education, lifelong learning, the environment, and circular economy.
 Hagen led a parliamentary delegation which in the summer of 2022 visited Suriname, Curaçao, and Bonaire for nine days to investigate the history of Dutch slavery.
 It was organized one year ahead of a remembrance year that marked 150 years since the abolition of slavery in the Netherlands.
 Besides, the Dutch government apologized for its history of slavery not long after the trip.
 Hagen criticized mass consumption of clothing during Black Friday and called it a "pitch-black day for our Earth".
 Simultaneously, she proposed several measures to mitigate the effects of the clothing industry on the environment.
 These included investments in circular clothing brands, higher penalties for greenwashing, and the introduction of an ecolabel such that consumers can make more informed decisions.

 Hagen was chosen to serve as informateur in Amersfoort after D66 won a plurality there in the March 2022 municipal elections.
 A few weeks later, she advised a coalition consisting of D66, GroenLinks, the CDA, Amersfoort2014, and the Party for the Animals.
 The VVD had filed a motion of no confidence against Hagen during the process alleging false information, but it did not garner enough support in the council and the VVD later apologized for it.
 A coalition was eventually formed that included the Christian Union instead of Amersfoort2014 in July.

 Personal life

-Hagen lives in Mijdrecht and has a son.
+Hagen has a son, and she moved from Mijdrecht to The Hague while a member of parliament.